Which place is cheaper, Barcelona or Beijing?

 The autumn brings many poeple to Beijing as well as Barcelona.
 The city's sights and attractions, the shopping scene, and the natural beauty of the area are the main draw to Beijing this time of year.
 Also, many travelers come to Barcelona for the city's sights and attractions, the shopping scene, the music scene, and the natural beauty of the area.

 In October, Beijing is generally cooler than Barcelona.
-Temperatures in Beijing average around 14°C (56°F), and Barcelona stays around 17°C (63°F).
+Daily temperatures in Beijing average around 14°C (56°F), and Barcelona fluctuates around 17°C (63°F).

 People are often attracted to the plentiful sunshine in Beijing this time of the year.
 In the autumn, Beijing often gets more sunshine than Barcelona.
 Beijing gets 227 hours of sunny skies this time of year, while Barcelona receives 181 hours of full sun.